 Many writers in the design industry treat visual design like a family member they’ve disowned.
+But visual design is more relevant than ever.

 Design writers love teaching darling topics like design systems and responsive design, but visual design is rarely discussed.